itk-dev/indholdskanalen_service/modules/contrib/publishcontent/README.txt

 A tab button (like Edit and View) 'Publish' or 'Unpublish' should appear on the node edit and view pages.
 Click on 'Publish' to publish and 'Unpublish' to unpublish, it's that simple!

+CONFIGURATION

+admin/config/content/publishcontent
+Here you can disable the display of Publish/Unpublish tabs.